 (By the way, if I happen to be one of your favorite bloggers, you can shop Amazon using this link.
 The link will still work even if you hate me.)

-About ten months ago, I got an email from Rich at DollarDig.
+Ten years ago, I got an email from Rich at Dollar Dig.
 He wanted to tell me all about his great cashback site.
-I gave it a quick look and the design looked more dated than Lazy Man and Money.
+I gave it a quick look, and the design looked more dated than Lazy Man and Money.
+(Lazy Man and Money perpetually has a dated look.)
 I made the too-quick judgment that there really wasn’t much to see here.
-However, when I shared my thoughts with Rich, I realized something was different about this company…